Gannett Building

-The Gannett Building is an residential and commercial building located in Rochester in Monroe County, New York.
+The Gannett Building is a residential and commercial building located in Rochester in Monroe County, New York.
 It is a Classical Revival style structure constructed in 1927, with four major later additions.
 It was built to house the consolidated headquarters and newspaper printing facilities for the Gannett Newspapers chain.

 One of the building's most visible features is a relief sculpture over the entrance of its east side.
 It was created by Italian sculptor Edmond Amateis.
 The work's central figure is Truth, guarding the eternal flame of enlightenment.
 The figures on the left are Fine Arts and Industry.
 On the right are Law and Agriculture.

 History

-Built to house the Rochester Times-Union and the headquarters for Gannett in 1927, a five story 1949 addition was designed by Albert Kahn to house the printing presses.
+Built to house the Rochester Times-Union and the headquarters for Gannett in 1927, a five-story 1949 addition was designed by Albert Kahn to house the printing presses.
 The Democrat and Chronicle moved into the building in 1959.

 The building was listed on the National Register of Historic Places in 1985. and served as the world headquarters for Gannett until 1986.

 In 1986, Gannett moved its headquarters from the building to Arlington County, Virginia.
-In 1997 the printing presses were moved to nearby Greece.
-That same year, the Times-Union ceased publication leaving just the Democrat & Chronicle to occupy the building.
+In 1997, the printing presses were moved to nearby Greece.
+That same year, the Times-Union ceased publication, leaving just the Democrat & Chronicle to occupy the building.